Rick Perry ContactBack to top

 - Family: Married (Anita); 2 children

 Republican Rick Perry succeeded George W. Bush as governor of Texas on December 21, 2000, and was elected to full, four-year terms in 2002, 2006, and 2010.
-As one of the country’s high-profile governors, he ran for president in 2012, offering himself as a bridge between establishment Republicans and the insurgent, anti-Washington tea party.
-But his inexperience on the national political stage became evident, and he dropped out after committing several gaffes.
+As one of the country’s high-profile governors, he ran for president in 2012, offering himself as a bridge between establishment Republicans and the tea party.
+His inexperience on the national political stage became evident, and he dropped out after committing several gaffes.
+Since then, however, he has been laying the groundwork for a potential 2016 comeback.

 Perry grew up on his family’s farm in Paint Creek, north of Abilene in Haskell County, near where his great-great grandfather settled after fighting in the Civil War; he was elected to the Texas House in the 1890s.
 Perry’s family owns a 10,000-acre ranch, and his father served 28 years as a county commissioner, as a Democrat, like pretty much everyone in those parts at that time.
 Rick Perry was an Eagle Scout and went to Texas A&M University to study to be a veterinarian.
 While working on a degree in animal science, he became a yell leader, or cheerleader, a coveted position at A&M. It was the late 1960s, a time of great student rebellions, but apparently not in College Station; Perry says he never saw a war protest.
 After college, he served five years in the Air Force, piloting C-130 transports.
 In 1977, he returned to work on the family ranch and began to get involved in politics.
 He was elected in 1984 to the state House as a Democrat and joined a group that called itself the Pit Bulls for their aggressive stance on cutting state agency budgets.
 In 1989, he was passed over for a leadership position by Democratic Speaker Gib Lewis and switched to the Republican Party.